PeiwenSun2000/Both-Ears-Wide-Open/readme.md

 # Reference

-If you find this repo useful, please cite the our papers:
+If you find this repo useful, please cite our papers:

 ```
 @article{sun2024both,